titumozammel/5r-cascade-framework/README.md

 ↓

-**Customer Experience**
+**Customer Interaction**

 ↓

 **CX**

-### Potential Relationship

-Unnecessary recurring demand may contribute to:
+Unnecessary demand may contribute indirectly to:

-- avoidable employee friction;
-- excessive coordination;
-- delays;
+- slower response;
-- repeated intervention;
+- inconsistent service;
 - errors;
+- repeated customer contact;
-- handoff problems;
+- handoff friction;
-- inconsistent service;
+- delayed resolution.
-- customer-facing responsiveness problems.

-### Qualification

-> **5R does not claim that reducing operational demand automatically improves EX or CX.
-It creates operating conditions that may support improvement.**
+However:

+> **Negative CX does not mechanically prove that unnecessary internal demand is the cause.**

+CX should therefore be treated as a **potential external signal**, not as automatic causal evidence.

 ---

-# 34. SLA → XLA → 5R
+# 35. SLA → XLA → 5R

 5R complements rather than replaces SLA and XLA.